michaelachrisco/353-oauth-with-doorkeeper/README.md

 http://railscasts.com/episodes/353-oauth-with-doorkeeper

-Requires Ruby 1.9.2 or higher.
+Works with jruby-1.7.16.1
+Client works with Ruby

 ### Commands used in this episode